 Why Car Won’t Start With a Jump — Most common causes

-Before we dig in, let’s get our terms straight: When I’m talking about why your car won’t start with a jump, I’m talking about why it won’t crank (rotate) at the right speed, not why it won’t fire up.
-There are many reasons why a cranking engine won’t fire up.
-Here are the most common:
+Before we dig in, let’s get our terms straight: When I talk about why your car won’t start with a jump, I’m talking about why it won’t crank (rotate) at the right speed, not why it won’t fire up.
+If your engine cranks (rotates) at the proper speed but won’t fire up and run, there are many things that can cause that, and they’re listed at the bottom of this article.
+In the meantime, let’s talk about why your car won’t start with a jump.

 Worn spark plugs — It’s much harder to start combustion in a cold engine and it’s even harder to do that with worn spark plugs.
 Worn plugs that worked fine in warm weather will produce a much weaker spark in cold weather and that can prevent your engine from starting